FloRichard/conso-score-web-site/README.md

 # conso-score-web-site
-This repository contains the web site that presents conso-score
+This repository contains the website that presents conso-score website.

+It uses [hugo](https://gohugo.io/), you can compile the website by running `hugo`.
+You then find the website in the public directory.